Best daily deals

 A woman speaks into the Shure MV7 USB microphone as it records into Adobe Audition.

-The ShurePlus MOTIV app is available on desktop and makes the microphone extremely easy to control.
-Novices, or those who don’t want to fiddle with too much customization, can select one of three presets from the auto level recording mode, and never touch the app again.
+The ShurePlus MOTIV app is available on the desktop, making the microphone extremely easy to control.
+Novices, or those who don’t want to fiddle with too much customization, can select one of three presets from the auto-level recording mode and never touch the app again.
 Those who enjoy having more granular control over their recordings can switch to manual mode and make adjustments on the fly.

 Frequently asked questions about the Shure SM7B